 Easy to extend

-The new OpenSIPS CLI is developed Python, and it is written in a very modular way.
+The new OpenSIPS CLI is developed using Python3, and it is written in a very modular way.
 If you want to develop a new feature, all you have to do is to write your own module, that defines handlers for each command you want to support.
 And from here, OpenSIPS CLI will do all the internal management for auto-completion, instances, etc.

 This new tool incorporates all the relevant features of its older brothers (opensipsctl, opensipsdbctl and osipsconsole) in a single application.
-Therefore, starting with OpenSIPS 3.0, these applications will soon be completely dropped.
+Therefore, starting with OpenSIPS 3.0, these applications will be completely dropped.

 New OpenSIPS 3.0 Management Interface